redis/docs/content/integrate/redisvl/overview/install.md

 ## Install Redis

-RedisVL requires a distribution of Redis that supports the [Search and Query](https://redis.com/modules/redis-search/) capability, of which there are three:
+RedisVL requires a distribution of Redis that supports the [search and query](https://redis.com/modules/redis-search/) capability, of which there are three:

 1. [Redis Cloud](https://redis.com/try-free), a fully managed cloud offering that you can try for free.
 2. [Redis Stack](https://redis.io/docs/getting-started/install-stack/docker/), a local docker image for testing and development.